 Low Sodium Bread:

-The two decent bread options from Subway can be the ‘9-grain wheat bread and the ‘9-grain honey oat’ bread.
+The two decent bread options from Subway are the ‘9-grain wheat bread and the ‘9-grain honey oat’ bread.

 The 9 Grain Honey Oat:

-A personal favourite one here!
+A personal favorite one here!
 This bread has that special sweet taste with a bunch of grains and seeds on top of it that come with every bite you take.

 The sweet taste comes from the addition of honey which is delightful to taste.
 It is considered healthiest because of: